How to Care for Baby Mice

 How I Found Myself Taking Care of Three Blind Mice

-I once worked for a great company called Novedge, that sells computer graphic and CAD software online.
-One day my boss took me and our Italian intern at the time to a secluded beach so that the intern could enjoy the Pacific ocean, and I could have a break from work.
+I once worked for a great company called Novedge that sells computer graphic and CAD software online.
+One day my boss took our Italian intern and me to a secluded beach so that the intern could enjoy the Pacific ocean, and so I could have a break from work.

 There were three blind mice sprawled helplessly on the sand.